gvergnaud/hotscript/README.md

   ]
 >;

-// This is a type-level lambda! interface Duplicate extends Fn {
+// This is a type-level "lambda"! interface Duplicate extends Fn {
   output: [this["args"][0], this["args"][0]];
 }